Why Paypal and Stripe are not enough to sell to Latin America

 We are constantly developing new products not just for merchants, but for consumers too.
 With a 23 million consumer base, EBANX provides a brand recognition at the checkout page removing the consumer doubts when making a payment.

-If after reading all this information on how to improve your business in Latin America, you still have questions about how EBANX can double your conversion rate, we can talk specifically about your biggest business challenges and help you to reach the entire potential of this huge market.
+If after reading all this information on how to improve your business in Latin America, you still have questions about why PayPal and Stripe is not enough and how EBANX can double your conversion rate, we can talk specifically about your biggest business challenges and help you to reach the entire potential of this huge market.
 Just provide some contact information about you and one of our payment experts will walk you through the process.

 PS: We would love to challenge your current payment provider and show what EBANX can offer to your business.